 FJC’s Teri McGuire, who is working with camps to move the needle on this adds, “This process really illuminated a great deal about the counselor experience.
 And while we uncovered challenges, there are also many opportunities here.
 Camps are engaging in some exciting work to elevate the counselor experience, and we’re committed to supporting them in this work and reimagining alongside them.”

-These Talent Innovation Grants, made possible with the visionary support of The Marcus Foundation and ranging from $5K to $40K, are the first step of FJC’s three-year action plan to sustainably increase counselor recruitment and retention rates and positively transform the camp experience field wide.
+These Talent Innovation Grants, ranging from $5K to $40K, are the first step of FJC’s three-year action plan to sustainably increase counselor recruitment and retention rates and positively transform the camp experience field-wide.